-This healthy shrimp scampi recipe makes one of the easiest and quickest meals ever.
+This healthy shrimp scampi recipe makes one of the easiest and quickest meals ever for National Shrimp Scampi Day (April 29).
 The recipe is so straightforward that even an amateur cook could make it with ease.

 Although it takes just a few minutes to prepare, it will make you feel like you’re eating out.

 Now get all the ingredients ready, put on your apron — it’s time to make this to-die-for shrimp scampi!

 The term “scampi” means a type of edible lobster found in the North-Eastern Atlantic Ocean.
 In bygone days, this type of lobster was favored by the Italians.

 Since butter and wine are crucial parts of their cuisine, the dish “scampi” was born.
 It’s a remarkable dish made by cooking the lobster with butter, white wine, and aromatic garlic.